Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers: Introduction

 There is a substantial literature on the allocation of multi-class customers to parallel queues in both centralized and decentralized settings, including a variety of pricing schemes and game-theoretic formulations.
-Below, we describe some of the work more closely related to the approach taken in this paper and delineate these from the results presented in this paper.
-We use Kendall's notation for queueing models throughout.
+Much of this work looks at specific cost functions arising from those models, whereas we consider a more general and abstract formulation.
+Below, we describe some of the work more closely related to the approach taken in this paper and delineate these from the results we present.
+We use Kendall's notation for queueing models, which we now briefly describe.
+A queue is described by a triple $X/Y/n$, where $X$ describes the arrival process, $Y$ the job size distribution, and $n$ the number of servers.
+Common choices for $X$ are $M$, denoting Markovian and referring to a Poisson arrival process, and $G$, denoting ``general" and referring to an arrival process in which the inter-arrival times are independent and identically distributed (i.i.d.), but with a general distribution.
+(Some authors prefer $GI$ to emphasise the assumption of independence.)
+Common choices for $Y$ are $M$, denoting Markovian and referring to job sizes with an exponential distribution, $G$, denoting i.i.d. job sizes with a general distribution, and $D$, denoting fixed, deterministic job sizes.
+If the service discipline is not the default $FCFS$ discipline, it is added to the notation.
+Thus, for example, an $M/G/1-LCFS$ queue has Poisson arrivals, i.i.d. job sizes with a general distribution, and a single server which adopts a last-come-first-served policy.